kube-zen/zen-lock/charts/zen-lock/README.md

    ```
    Should start with `AGE-SECRET-1`

+## Limitations

+zen-lock is designed for static secrets in GitOps workflows.
+For dynamic secrets, centralized policy, or avoiding Kubernetes Secret objects, consider alternatives:

+- **Vault Agent Injector**: For dynamic secrets and centralized policy
+- **Secrets Store CSI Driver**: For mounting external secret stores
+- **1Password Kubernetes Operator**: For automated secret synchronization

+See [docs/FAQ.md](../../docs/FAQ.md) for detailed positioning and [docs/INTEGRATIONS.md](../../docs/INTEGRATIONS.md) for integration strategies.

 ## Security Considerations

 - **Private Key**: Store the private key securely.
 Consider using a secret management system like Vault or AWS Secrets Manager.
 - **RBAC**: The chart creates ClusterRole/ClusterRoleBinding with minimal required permissions.
 - **TLS**: Use cert-manager for production TLS certificate management.
 - **Network Policies**: Consider adding NetworkPolicies to restrict webhook access.
+- **Ephemeral Secrets**: Ephemeral Secrets are standard Kubernetes Secrets and can be read by principals with Secret read access; treat RBAC/etcd encryption as mandatory controls.

 ## Chart Repository